Andrei-Constantin-Programmer/Andrei-Constantin-Programmer/README.md

 # About me

-* Full Stack Developer from Romania
+* Full Stack Developer from Romania, settled in the UK
 * Currently studying Computer Science at the University of Kent 🎓
-* Working at Mountain Warehouse as a Software Developer for my placement year 💻
+* Worked at Mountain Warehouse as a Software Developer for my placement year 💻

 <br>